Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ```

-Next we will need to update the `App.tsx` file to listen for and ask for the messages from what would be the parent window.
+Next we will need to make sure that our application can listen for and ask for the messages from what would be the parent window.
 First to start, you might recall that we added a new query parameter to the URL of the application `newSession=true`.
 To use this and have our app look for that in the URL we will need to create a utility function to parse out that parameter so our application will behave differently when it is received.

 To do that lets add a new folder `src/utils` and in this folder we will add the file `AppUtils.ts`.
 In this file we will put the following function: